Tensor ideals of abelian type and quantum groups: Preliminaries

 For a tensor ideal $\cI$, we let $\Ob(\cI)$ denote the thick tensor ideal of objects $X$ with $\id_X\in\cI$.
 These are the objects that become isomorphic to zero in the pseudo-tensor category $\cA/\cI$.
 We thus obtain a map

 In \cite{Selecta}, several examples where \eqref{ObAll} is a bijection were described.
-Despite this collection of natural examples, this map will rarely be a bijection in general.
+Despite this collection of natural examples, this map will rarely be a bijection in general, see for instance Lemma~\ref{lem:cyclic} and Section~\ref{sec:quantum3} below.
 However, the map is always surjective, and each fibre has a unique maximal and minimal element, see \S\ref{sec-fibre}.

-There are obvious left and right versions of (thick) tensor ideals, which we will always let refer to the tensor product alone (not composition).
+There are obvious left and right versions of tensor ideals, which we will always let refer to the tensor product alone (not composition), and of thick tensor ideals.
 For pseudo-tensor categories with commutor, left and right tensor ideals are simply tensor ideals.
 Indeed, if $\{\sigma_{A,B}:A\otimes B\xrightarrow{\sim}B\otimes A\}$ is a commutor for $\cA$, then for any $f:X\to Y$ and $Z$ in $\cA$, we have

 The following is \cite[Theorem~3.1.1]{Selecta} and goes back to \cite{AK}.

 \begin{theorem} The assignment $\cJ\mapsto \cJ(\unit,-)$ yields an isomorphism between the poset of left (resp. right) tensor ideals in $\cA$ and the poset of subfunctors of $\cA(\unit,-):\cA\to\Vec$.
 The inverse map sends a subfunctor $J\subset\cA(\unit,-)$ to the left (resp. right) tensor ideal containing all morphisms $f:X\to Y$ for which the corresponding $\unit\to {}^\ast X\otimes Y$ (resp. $\unit\to Y\otimes X^\ast$) is in~$J({}^\ast X\otimes Y)$ (resp. $J(Y\otimes X^\ast)$). \end{theorem}